rwaples/popgen2017-pink_salmon/README.md

 ### 2_do_PCA & 3_plot_PCA
 1. Why is it useful to explore/visualize your data before and after filtering steps?

 2. What is shown in by first few axes of the PCA projection?
 What does each dot represent?

-3. Describe the differences between the two PCAs (before and after filtering).
+4. Describe the differences between the two PCAs (before and after filtering).
     * How are they different?
     * How are they similar?

 4. Why do you think there is a Puget_EVEN individual that is projected near the the Koppen_EVEN individuals?
     * Give a possible biological explanation
     * Give a possible laboratory explanation

+5. Here we analyzed all six populations together.
+Would it have been useful to perform PCA on the data from each population separately?

 ### 4_calculate_r2
 1. What does the r<sup>2</sup> statistic measure?
 How is r<sup>2</sup> related to LD?